electrickid621/FindMyFlipper/README.md

 ### Step 1: Installation
 - **Option A:** Use the released/precompiled firmware appropriate (FAP) for your device.
 - **Option B:** Build the firmware yourself using `fbt/ufbt`.
 - Both Installation options require you to be running a dev build of firmware.
-When release gets access to the extra BLE beacon this will change, thank you!
+When the release gets access to the extra BLE beacon this will change, thank you!
-- All firmware should now work with main branch, including icons
+- All firmware should now work with the main branch, including icons

 ### Step 2: Obtaining SmartTag Data
 ###### There are 2 methods to get SmartTag data depending on the type of tag you wish to emulate.
 Option A allows you to use Apple, Samsung, and Tile tags through the use of cloning the MAC Address and Payload of an actual tag.
 This also allows you to use the native app for tracking (Apple FindMy, Samsung SmartThing, Tile App).
 Option B allows you to emulate an Apple AirTag without needing to own an Apple device or airtag.
 This is done through key generation and requires a computer to download the location data.